NDepend

 array1:CheckingAccount[] being assigned to array2:Account[] compiles fine thanks to covariance but leads to an ArrayTypeMistmatchException at runtime.
 The runtime checks that a SavingAccount object cannot be assigned in a slot of an array of CheckingAccount.

-Notice that the covariance can become type-safe this way (see below).
+Notice that the covariance can become type-safe this way (see code sample below).
 This is because IEnumerable<out T> is read-only, there is no in parameter.
-Consequently there is no risk to update an element in the sequence:
+Therefore, updating an element in the sequence poses no risk:

 Contravariance in Array